But the question often comes up: Do I really need a Repository in my application?

 By nature, I am an under-abstractor.
 This is because early in my career, I supported an application that was severely over-abstracted.
 The application was extremely difficult to maintain, and even the senior devs had trouble getting expected behavior out of the code base.
 So, my first inclination is to limit abstraction as much as possible.

 But I've learned some good lessons over the years, which included creating an under-abstracted application that was difficult to maintain.
 So now I'm always looking to find the balance.
-The best advice that I've come across so far is from Robert C. Martin (Uncle Bob):
+Here is the best advice that I've come across so far:

 Add abstraction as you need it.And this literally means "as you need it", not "because you think you might need it at some point in the future."
 This has helped keep me out of a lot of trouble, and it's also helped me when working with teammates who are over-abstractors by nature.